Production-grade contextual bandits at decisions/sec.

 chosen_action_id = candidates[record.chosen][0] # act on this

 Feature values are strings for categories, numbers for quantities (booleans count as 1/0), and null for "not available this time".
 The salt is the bandit's name; if you run several bandits, give each its own so their decision ids never collide.
 Note the return value: a record of the decision, not just a pick: its id, which candidate was chosen including features, and the probability the candidate was chosen with.
-Gittins will keep this information in a ledger in memory pending for open decisions, but the record is returned to the you in case you wish to inspect it or construct an experience log for offline training.
+Gittins will keep this information in a ledger in memory pending for open decisions, but the record is returned to you in case you wish to inspect it or construct an experience log for offline training.

 import threading